The Wizard's Promise

 The magic of all children has been released.
 Throughout the skies of Earth they swoop, crossing continents, changing shape, diving to the ocean depths and playing the deadly new spell-games.

 Rachel bides her time, watching the skies for what she knows will happen - the invasion of the Witches.
 But when it comes it is not in the way anyone expects, and there is also a new enemy — the huge, terrifying Gridda-breed.

 To confront them will require all of Rachel's and her brother Eric's skill and courage, as they embark on a journey that takes them to Ool, home of the Witches — a world where mountains move and breathe, the sun never pierces the clouds and the snows are alive.

-I wanted to give the witches more complexity without losing their bite
+I wanted to give the witches more complexity

 The Wizard's Promise is the third and last book in the Doomspell trilogy, and concerns the final confrontation with the Witches.

 I started off with two clear ambitions in this book: that Eric would be at the centre of the unravelling of it, and that no one would be able to predict the way the resolution to the story would unfold.
 I wanted, too, to get more complex psychologically with the Witches; I wanted to give them a little more depth — without losing any of their bite.

 'The writing is atmospheric and the plot gripping, as the children battle against awesome forces.'
 Good Book Guide